 Assistant Investigator, Gladstone Institutes

-Assistant Professor, Department of Physiology, UC San Francisco
+Assistant Professor, Department of Biochemistry, UC San Francisco

 Isha Jain is an assistant investigator at Gladstone Institutes, as well as an assistant professor at UC San Francisco (UCSF).